hbeberman/imx-iotcore/Documentation/manufacturing.md

 Assumptions:
 * The SD Card or eMMC has already been provisioned with the OS/Firmware image.
 * The device has an eMMC with RPMB to support secure storage for fTPM and Authenticated Variables.
+* The device being provisioned has an i.MX6 Quad SoC.
+Other SoCs will require fusing customziations.

 Missing features required for a complete provisioning implementation:
 * A connection to an OEM database to assign per-device information such as MAC addresses, Serial numbers, and other SMBIOS customizations.